defx/spec-js/README.md

 # spec-js-parser

-A JavaScript function for parsing [.spec](https://github.com/defx/spec) files.
+A JavaScript function for parsing a string conforming to the [spec](https://github.com/defx/spec) format.

 ## Install